GramuByto/GodotSimpleEventSystem/README.md

 # SimpleEventSystem
-An simple addon for Godot 4.0 (Work well with Godot 4.2)
+An simple addon for Godot 4.0 (Work well with [Godot 4.2](https://godotengine.org/download/archive/4.2-stable/))

 Create sequences of events in nodes themselves.

 ---

-# How to use (SimpleEventSystem)
+# How to use `SimpleEventSystem`
-Add a child node and search for SimpleEventSystem (Simply searching 'event' will also work)
+Add a child node and search for SimpleEventSystem (Simply searching `event` will also work)

 ![image](https://github.com/GramuByto/GodotSimpleEventSystem/assets/64369270/3e878036-678f-4ca4-988a-80ec9e8788bf)